pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 If you need to validate with SSL, replace the -k with --ca-cert \<PATH TO CERT\>.

-3. To use the gke CLI to view your all of your gke cluster names and status of each, enter:
+3. To use the gke CLI to view your all of your GKE cluster names and status of each, enter:

 `$ pks clusters`